-When you finish, the experience of faceting a gemstone you’ve never worked before usually falls into one of four categories:
+When you finish faceting a gemstone you’ve never worked before, the experience usually falls into one of four categories:

 - Wonderful!
 Beautiful!
 I’ve just GOT to get some more of this stuff!